Your dog’s proactive healthcare

 Vet in the City will administer only those vaccines needed to maintain protection.
 We use vaccines that are licensed to provide three years protection against Parvovirus, Canine Hepatitis and Distemper.
 Leptospirosis requires a yearly vaccination.
 Vet in the City provides the improved vaccine that offers protection against all four strains of the disease.
 This is especially important for dogs who travel.
 We also provide yearly protection against Kennel Cough.
 Its name, unfortunately, is a misnomer, as it is transmitted when any dogs are in close contact (like in daycare, not just in kennels).
 It is spread by coughing, sneezing or nose to nose contact and the intranasal vaccine mirrors this natural route of infection.

-Click here for further reading on the diseases we vaccinate your dog against.
+Click here for further reading on the vaccines we use and diseases we vaccinate your dog against.

-Itchy and irritating, fleas and other external parasites pass from one animal to another.
+Itchy and irritating, fleas, ticks and mites pass from one animal to another.
 In the case of fleas, eggs are laid on the animal but can fall into the environment, for instance, into bedding or on the carpet.
 Often only 5% of a flea population are seen on a dog, and the troublesome remaining 95% can live in your home environment.

 If your dog appears to be in good health, it’s easy to become complacent about deworming.
-Why go to the expense and hassle of trying to give them a tablet every few months if they seem to be perfectly fine?
+Why go to the expense and hassle of trying to give them a tablets every month if they seem to be perfectly fine?

 The answer is simple.
 Tapeworm, roundworm, lungworm, hookworm and whipworm – they are all just as nasty as they sound.
 They can live off your dog for weeks or months without them showing noticeable symptoms.
 During that time they can be doing lasting damage to their respiratory, cardiovascular and digestive system as well as other internal organs.